prograils/playbook/process.md

 **Time Tracking & Invoicing**: Meet [Teamlens](https://teamlens.io){:target="_blank"}.
 Our homemade cloud-based management software that brings together everything you should know about your business.
 Teamlens tracks how much time developers dedicate to your project and controls all your costs and expenses.
 A full monthly report will be included to every invoice with a written status describing activities spent performing your project during the preceding period.

 Teamlens does not aim to control, invigilate, monitor or record anyone.
 This is not a timesheet that counts ones productivity or checks how many hours one spent at work.
-At Prograils, in trust we...trust.
+At Prograils, in trust we... trust.